den1k/subgraph/README.md

 ## Dependencies and Compatibility

-MapGraph is written in `.cljc` and depends on Clojure or ClojureScript version 1.7.0 or higher.
+SubGraph is written in `.cljc` and depends on Clojure or ClojureScript version 1.7.0 or higher.

-To run the tests you will need clojure.spec.alpha, available in Clojure 1.9.0-alpha5 or higher.
+To run the tests you will need clojure.spec.alpha, available in Clojure 1.9.0-alpha17 or higher.

 ## Discussion

-Please post questions on the [Clojure Mailing List](https://groups.google.com/forum/#!forum/clojure)
+Please post questions and issues to the Github issues system.